 Many of these deals can be reserved through the portal for a fraction of what an award ticket booked with airline miles would cost.
 The taxes and fuel surcharges are included, too.
 For this reason, it might be best to redeem points through a portal instead of utilizing a transfer partner.

 When you hold the Business Gold/Platinum Card: Because of the airline bonus, Membership Rewards points are worth more after you receive a 35% rebate.
 It’s not just economy deals, though.
 You find business class deals as well.
-With the rebate, you can take advantage of the fare deal and the higher redemption value at the same time by redeeming points via the Amex Travel portal.
+With the rebate, you can take advantage of the fare deal and the higher redemption value at the same time by redeeming points via the American Express Travel® portal.

-If you have multiple Membership Rewards-earning cards, the points pool into the same place.
+If you have multiple Membership Rewards-earning cards, the points pool into the same place, making it easier to transfer Amex points from one card to another.
 You just have to make sure you log into your Business Platinum Card account to redeem them.

 When you don’t have any Chase or Citi points: I hate to say it, but unless you hold either the Business Gold Card or the Business Platinum Card, redeeming Amex points through the travel portal shouldn’t be your first choice, especially when you redeem them for prepaid hotels or car rentals.